cnunciato/habitat-miniflux/README.md

 ## Description

-[Miniflux](https://docs.miniflux.app) is an open-source RSS server.
+[Miniflux](https://docs.miniflux.app) is an open-source RSS server and feed reader.

 ## Usage